Private, In-Home Tutoring in Steamboat Springs, Colorado

-SchoolTutoring Academy’s tutoring programs for Steamboat Springs students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Steamboat Springs, Colorado students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The schools in Steamboat Springs use the Colorado Academic Standards as the curricular guidelines for all student learning.
 The Standards are comprehensive and detailed in the learning standards set out; these standards are also aligned to statewide testing to ensure that students are achieving the goals.
 Outside the classroom, students have many learning opportunities through the extracurricular activities that promote career, academic or personal interests.

 We currently cover the following Steamboat Springs-area school district: Steamboat Springs School District.

 Educating Our Parents: Understanding the Steamboat Springs District Curriculum

 The Colorado Academic Standards describes the goals for learning in each subject, the critical thinking processes students should develop, and the ways in which each subject is applicable in real world experience.
 The science curriculum introduces students to content knowledge in the areas of biology, earth and environmental science, chemistry and physics.
 Students also learn how to design experiments, formulate and test hypotheses, and how to document their scientific observations.

 In Language Arts, students are given the opportunity to read and respond to a variety of texts such as prose, poetry, drama, informational and letters.
 They are taught to communicate in writing with various audiences in mind and learn how to synthesize the ideas of others into their own work.
 Research skills are emphasized so that students learn how to locate quality information, evaluate content, and properly cite others works.
 These skills are all tied into College and Career Readiness Standards as well.